 About NMU

-Northern Michigan University, located in Marquette, Michigan, is a dynamic four-year, public, comprehensive university that has grown its reputation based on its award-winning leadership programs, cutting-edge technology initiatives and nationally recognized academic programs.
+Northern Michigan University, located in Marquette, Michigan, is a dynamic four-year, public, comprehensive university that has grown its reputation based on its award-winning leadership programs, cutting-edge technology initiatives, and nationally recognized academic programs.

-NMU has a population of about 7,000 undergraduate and graduate students.
+NMU has a population of over 7,000 undergraduate and graduate students.
 It offers over 170 degree programs, including 25 graduate programs.
 More than 75 percent of NMU's 300-plus full-time faculty members have doctorates or the highest degree in their fields, and a hallmark of the NMU experience is that full-time faculty members teach at all levels - freshmen through graduate courses.
-NMU’s 1,100 employees view helping students succeed as not only a university priority, but a personal goal.
+NMU’s 1,200 employees view helping students succeed as not only a university priority, but a personal goal.

 NMU's History